-Over the past generation, Australia has become disconnected.
+Acknowledging these great organisations is one way of reversing the decline in social capital.
+Over the past generation, Australia has become more disconnected.
 We’re less likely to join organisations, we have fewer friends, and we’re less engaged in sporting and political groups.

 Charities can help build a reconnected Australia, and Canberra Community Champions is a small recognition of the big work being done in our community.
 To nominate a Canberra Community Champion, please drop me an email suggesting a local charity, and explaining (in a few sentences) why their work deserves recognition.